Kelly Hall-Tompkins

 Kelly Hall-Tompkins is a professional violinist and the founder of Music Kitchen-Food for the Soul, a program that lifts the spirits of homeless New Yorkers through live classical music recitals.
 She has performed as "The Fiddler", as a violin soloist, in the Grammy and Tony-nominated Broadway revival production of Fiddler on the Roof.
 Hall-Tompkins has appeared as a soloist with orchestras including the Dallas Symphony, Oakland Symphony, Jacksonville Symphony, Tulsa Philharmonic, Chamber Orchestra of New York, and a Brevard Festival Orchestra under the baton of Keith Lockhart, in addition to numerous concerts and recitals in cities around the world."
 In late 2020, Tompkins was featured in the PBS Great Performances Documentary on Fiddler: A Miracle of Miracles.

 Education

-Hall-Tompkins attended Wade Hampton High School in Varnville, South Carolina and the Fine Arts Center of Greenville, South Carolina, where she studied under the instruction of Lenny Schranze and Jon Grier.
+Hall-Tompkins attended Wade Hampton High School (Greenville, South Carolina) and the Fine Arts Center of Greenville, South Carolina, where she studied under the instruction of Lenny Schranze and Jon Grier.
 She continued her studies at the Eastman School of Music in Rochester, New York.
 She later completed her graduate degree at the Manhattan School of Music in New York, New York.
 In May 2016, Tompkins received her Honorary Doctorate of Musical Arts from the Manhattan School of Music.